Team

 Director

-Christopher Petrilli is an Assistant Professor in the Department of Medicine at the NYU School of Medicine.
-He serves as Clinical Lead of the Manhattan Campus for Value Based Management and Medical Director for Clinical Documentation Improvement for NYU Langone Health.
-He also serves as a national director for the High Value Practice Academic Alliance.
+Christopher Petrilli is an Associate Professor in the Department of Medicine at the NYU School of Medicine.
+He serves as Senior Director of Revenue Cycle Operations Management for NYU Langone Health.
 He has published over 30-peer reviewed papers, including one of the first and largest studies identifying COVID-19 risk factors in BMJ.

 Fellows